Slow travel through the country of red roofs

-Last year on my trip to Portugal, I was lucky to have a friend, based in Lisbon, who I could travel around with.
-Mark is born and raised in India.
-However, I feel he is someone who is truly global.
+I was lucky to have a friend who was based in Lisbon, who I could travel a with.
+Mark is born and raised Indian, however, I feel he is someone who is versatile.
 Not because he knows the history and facts of the place better than most of us, which is true, but because he has a heart that connects.
 After travelling with him to different countries, I realise he has a genuine ability to fit in rather than stand out.
-And for once this is a good thing because it makes people more open and brings to your table new experiences.
-When locals know you are there to soak it in and not to analyse or compare they pretty much become your friend.
+This makes people more open and brings to your table new experiences.
+When locals know you are there to soak it in and not to analyse or compare they become your friend.

-Coming back to the food.
+But coming back to the food.
 As soon as I landed Mark gave me the Portuguese welcome.
-This meant I started my culinary adventure with ‘Pastel De Nata’ the most important sweet of Portugal.
-And do the Portuguese love their sweets!
+I started my culinary adventure with ‘Pastel De Nata’ the most important sweet of Portugal.
+And the Portuguese love their sweets!
 They start off their day with different cakes and strong coffee.
 The ‘Pastel De Nata’ is a Portuguese egg tart pastry.
-Having a sweet tooth, it didn’t take too much convincing for me, to try this and the other Portuguese sweets for breakfast.
+Having a sweet tooth, it didn’t take too much to convince me, to try this and the other Portuguese sweets for breakfast.

-As I went on my journey, I travelled with a group that was from around the world.
-We had Mark’s roommates who were originally from different islands near Portugal, and two German girls who were backpackers.
-All of them students, taking various forms of a break, meant my travel had to be within a budget.
+As I started my journey, I travelled with a group that was from around the world.
+We had Mark’s flatmates who were originally from different islands near Portugal, and two German girls who were backpackers.
+All of them students on various forms of break, meant my travel was quite budget.
 And therefore we were definitely watching what the locals were eating.
-However in between all of that I still managed to have my fill of all the Portuguese dishes that truly delight.

-The best place for local cuisine in Lisbon, are places called ‘Tashka’s, equivalent to our local Udupi joints but naturally the food is far from similar!
+The best place for local cuisine in Lisbon, are places called ‘Tashka’s, equivalent to our local Udupi joints.
 Found on every corner, Tashka’s are basic places with affordable, authentic, food.
 You can even stand at the counter top and have a meal for half the price of being served at the table!
-Also beware about eating the accompaniments like bread and butter that comes to your table.
-They are charged for and the waiter will never tell you.
-You may start missing the Indian service after this!
+Also beware about eating the accompaniments like bread and butter that come to your table.
+They are charged for and the waiter will not tell you.
+You may start missing the Indian service after this.